gabrielsoltz/metahub/README.md

 ./metahub --list-findings --meta-tags --sh-filters RecordState=ACTIVE WorkflowStatus=NEW ResourceType=AwsEc2SecurityGroup --mh-filters-tags Environment=Production
 ```

-# Updating Findings
+# Updating Workflow Status

-You can use **MetaHub** to update your AWS Security Findings in bulk.
+You can use **MetaHub** to update your AWS Security Findings Workflow Status in bulk.

 Think again at the first example.
 We have 1 MetaHub resource non-compliant, based on 4 AWS Security Hub findings.